 Custom Drag Model Article

-Applied Ballistics has measured and characterized the BC’s and drag models for over 735 modern bullets.
-The BC, stability and dimensional data for all these bullets is published in Ballistic Performance of Rifle Bullets – 2nd Edition.
+Applied Ballistics has measured and characterized the BC’s and drag models for over 850 modern bullets.
+This information is then implemented into the Apps, Devices, and Software through methods like our AB Connect™ system.
+Also the BC, stability and dimensional data for these bullets has been published in the past in books such as Ballistic Performance of Rifle Bullets – 3rd Edition (Library 720).
 All of this bullet data is also available in a digital library for use with the Applied Ballistics programs.
 You can click here to view a listing of all the bullets currently contained in these libraries.
-AB Bullet Library Version 738 (2017)
+AB Bullet Library

 Historically, one of the biggest challenges of calculating accurate trajectories was properly modeling the aerodynamic drag of bullets.
 Applied Ballistics ongoing live fire research in this area has elevated the state of the art by reducing the uncertainty in this area.